agathoklisx/libved/README.md

    * is defined it is not being used in current code.
    */

- /* also purely for lingustic and expressional reasons the followings:
+ /* also purely for linguistic and expressional reasons the followings:
   * (again they being used by others too, see at github/orangeduck/Cello */